PDM4AR/exercises/docs/04-dynamicprogramming.md

 ValueFunc = NDArray[np.float64]   # (M, N) in Part 1, (M, N, Z) in Part 2
 Policy = NDArray[np.int64]        # (M, N) in Part 1, (M, N, Z) in Part 2

+OptimalActions = NDArray[np.object_]
+"""
+Type Alias for the all optimal actions per state.
+It is a numpy array of list objects where each list contains the optimal actions that are equally good for a given state.
+It is the type of the ground truth policy that your solution will be compared against.
+You are not required to use this type in your solution.
+"""
 ```

 (`Cell.WONDERLAND` still exists in the `Cell` enum for legacy reasons, but no map in this